-This document is for internal use only.
-Further publications, reprints, duplications or recordings - no matter in which form, of the entire document or parts of it - are only permissible with the prior consent of secure Security Networks AG.
+Further publications, reprints, duplications or recordings - no matter in which form, of the entire document or parts of it - are only permissible with the prior consent of Astaro GmbH & Co.
+KG.
 Likewise this document must only be handed on to third parties within the framework of a corresponding non-disclosure and return declaration.